 The ESPP is intended to provide Shares for investment and not for resale.
 The Company does not, however, intend to restrict or influence any Participant in the conduct of his or her own affairs.
 A Participant, therefore, may sell Shares purchased under the ESPP at any time he or she chooses, subject to compliance with any applicable securities laws and related policies of the Company.
-THE PARTICIPANT ASSUMES THE RISK OF ANY MARKET FLUCTUATIONS IN THE PRICE OF THE SHARES.
+Participants assume the risk of any market fluctuations in the price of the Shares.